 Planning a trip to Ireland?
 For your next Ireland vacation, consider experiencing the magnificence of Ireland's east.
 Roam the homelands of Ireland's High Kings and ancient gods as you immerse yourself in a past from long before recorded time.

 Many visitors to Ireland arrive in Dublin and head to the coast but this strategy misses most of Ireland's Ancient East where there is so much to see!
-On this unique and intimate excursion, group size is limited to a maximum of eight persons.
+On this unique and intimate excursion, group size is limited to a maximum of 16 persons.
 We begin by exploring the mystical Irish Midlands, the sacred center of Ireland, and our journey unfolds as we immerse ourselves in The Historic Heartlands and The Land of 5000 dawns.
 The scenic Celtic Coast then beckons as we turn south to Cobh and work our way up to Wexford and Wicklow before concluding our experience in Dublin with plenty of time to explore Ireland's capital before heading home with many pleasant memories and new friends.